Updated with comments from Councilmembers Baber and McWhirter, plus additional information on the Public Safety Advocates PAC.

 By Miriam Raftery

-November 4, 2018 (La Mesa) – A flurry of deceptive mailers have been sent to Democrats in La Mesa, where two Democratic candidates, Dr. Akilah Weber and retired Sheriff commander Dave Myers are challenge Republican incumbents Bill Baber and Guy McWhirter.
+November 4, 2018 (La Mesa) – A flurry of deceptive mailers have been sent to Democrats in La Mesa, where two Democratic candidates, Dr. Akilah Weber and retired Sheriff commander Dave Myers are challenging Republican incumbents Bill Baber and Guy McWhirter.

 One mailer paid for by the Baber-McWhirter campaign urged Democrats to vote – on the wrong date.
 (The election is Tuesday, November 6th.)
 The flyer had photos endorsing Republicans McWhirter and Baber as well as Mayor Mark Arapostathis, who is running unopposed.
 Baber says this was his mistake.
 "It was a typo.
 I wish I had Miriam as my editor!" he quipped.
 His campaign later sent a corrected copy, which he forwarded to ECM.